Growing Canna Lilies

-Cannas are fast growing plants and can reach 6 feet.
+Cannas are fast growing plants and can reach 6 feet in good conditions.

 Garden store will often sell the young plants in the spring, looking innocent in smallish pots.
 As soon as you give them a bit more space they take off and grow at a surprising rate in good conditions.
 The Variegated types are slower.
 There are also "dwarf" varieties.

 Canna lilies do very well in pots.
-I've grown them for years in my little back garden using 12-14 pots.
-The plants in the photo above are in a plastic pot and are well over 4 feet high.
+I've grown them for years in my little Toronto back garden using 12-14 pots.

 Plastic pots are better, Cannas can shatter a clay pot if the rhizome grow too big.
 I also have them in large garbage cans and they love this.

 Canna Lilies like several hours of sun if they can get it.
 They will survive surprising amount of shade but flowers will not be as numerous.
 Plants on the left survive in mostly bright shade and camouflage the composter.
 Cats are often sleeping around the plant keeping an eye open for mice.